 Quantifiers have a scope, which indicates the part of a wff to which the quantifier applies.
+Make liberal use of parentheses to avoid having your quantifiers lose their scope!

 Once again, translating English arguments into wffs is one of the tough challenges.